amarantha-k/cbas/_drafts/5_ddl.md

 Shadow datasets contain a shadow of the data of a bucket.
 They are connected to a bucket and are updated as the bucket gets updated.
-A Shadow dataset can contain the full content of the dataset or a filtered subset.
+A shadow dataset can contain the full content of the dataset or a filtered subset.
 Multiple shadow datasets can shadow the same bucket.
 A shadow dataset is created `ON` a previously created `BUCKET` with an optional filter expression.
 The name of the dataset is optional and defaults to the name of the bucket.